mjhea0/mjhea0.github.com/_posts/2018/2018-04-17-authentication-in-angular-with-ngrx.markdown

 1. *Cross-site Scripting (XSS) attacks*: Storing tokens in either local or session storage can lead to XSS attacks.
 Because of this, it's a good idea to store tokens in a cookie with `httpOnly` and `secure` flags.

-> Although we won't be covering server-side token creation in this post, it's worth nothing that a [JSON Web Token](https://jwt.io/) is a popular standard for creating tokens.
+> Although we won't be covering server-side token creation in this post, it's worth noting that a [JSON Web Token](https://jwt.io/) is a popular standard for creating tokens.
 Just keep in mind that since a JWT is [signed rather than encrypted](https://stackoverflow.com/questions/454048/what-is-the-difference-between-encrypting-and-signing-in-asymmetric-encryption) it should never contain sensitive information like a user's password.

 With that, here’s the full user auth process: